Download 18 FREE Maritime eBooks

 Double Bottom (DB) Tanks

-The double bottom of the ship is a safety feature to avoid ingress of water in case of grounding or collision.
-These void spaces are used to store ship ballast water to stabilize the ship.
+The double bottom of the ship is a safety feature to avoid the ingress of water in case of grounding or collision.
+These void spaces are used to store ship ballast water to stabilise the ship.

 The double bottom tanks are located between the forward part (till collision bulkhead) to the aft peak bulkhead, dividing the engine room.

 In some ships, such as container and bulk ships, the double bottom space is divided transversely into three sections (instead of two).
-This is done to provide a cofferdam in the centre known as the duct keel’ which are used to carry ballast and bunker tank valves, and pipings for ships ballast tank and bunkering system.
+This is done to provide a cofferdam in the centre known as the duct keel, which is used to carry ballast and bunker tank valves, and pipings for the ship’s ballast tank and bunkering system.

-The construction of the DB tanks is directly related to the length of the ship as the vessel with more than 120 m will have additional longitudinal framing in comparison with transverse framing for vessels of less than 120 m lengths.
+The construction of the DB tanks is directly related to the length of the ship, as the vessel with more than 120 m will have additional longitudinal framing in comparison with transverse framing for vessels of less than 120 m length.

 Unlike upper topside tanks, these water ballast tanks are adjacent to the fuel oil tanks in the double bottom.
 Hence, they are usually not connected to the ballast system to avoid any chance of contamination.